earnestt1234/FED3_Viz/Manual.md

 </p>
 Elements of the Home Tab:

-1. The **Info Bar** shows text describing button functions on the Home Tab.
-Hover the mouse over a button and the Info Bar will give a brief description of that button's function.
+1. The **Info Bar** shows helpful text for the Home Tab.
+Hover over a button or select a plot to show a brief description.
 2. The top row of buttons, which are tools for loading and managing data files within FED3 Viz.
 3. The **File View** is the largest element of the Home Tab.
 When a FED data file is loaded, it will appear as a row in the File View.
 Each column will show data associated with that data file.
 4. The **Group View** lists all the currently loaded "groups," used for combining data from multiple FEDs (see the "Groups" section below).
-5. The bottom row of buttons, which correspond to buttons used to create plots.
+5. The **Plot Selector** pane, where you can choose which plots to make for the loaded devices.

-Whether or not a button is active depends on what data have been loaded into the application; for example, most plotting buttons must have some files selected in order to be active.
+6. The **Create Plot Button**, which creates a plot based on the loaded device files and the selection in the Plot Selector.
+Whether or not this button is active depends on what data have been loaded into the application; for example, most plotting buttons must have some files selected in order to be active.

 ### Plots Tab